lexitec/CyrillicPhonetic/README.md

 ## Uninstall

+1. Deselect the layout to be uninstalled by changing to another layout
-1. Run setup.exe and select Remove
+2. Run setup.exe and select Remove
-2. Wait until a dialog appears stating that the uninstall is complete
+3. Wait until a dialog appears stating that the uninstall is complete

 ## Build